Dody06/Dody06/Importing-from-Google-Authenticator.md

 Your accounts stored in Google Authenticator can be transferred to Authenticator Pro with the "Transfer Accounts" feature.
-The cannot be imported directly because Android security prevents apps from reading the private data of other apps.
+They cannot be imported directly because Android security prevents apps from reading the private data of other apps.

 The procedure is as follows: